 Results 1–10 of 47 for "Press Release"X related to "Reducing GABA helps rats recall infant..."
-Refine Your Search Refine Your Search TopicEmotional health (7)Children (6)Learning & memory (6)Parenting (5)Trauma (4) 30 more... [+] Aging (3)Autism (3)Sexuality (3)Stress (3)Women & men (3)Addictions (2)Disability (2)Education (2)Military (2)Suicide (2)Teens (2)Therapy (2)Workplace issues (2)Addictions (1)ADHD (1)Alzheimer's (1)Bullying (1)Hate crimes (1)Health disparities (1)HIV & AIDS (1)Kids & the media (1)Law & psychology (1)Marriage & divorce (1)Obesity (1)Personality (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Sleep (1)Socioeconomic status (1)Violence (1)Hide detailsDocument TypePress ReleaseXYear2013 (10)2012 (9)2011 (15)2010 (12)Author/ContributorAnderson, Norman B. (1)Biron, Michal (1)Faden, Vivian B. (1)Kirschner, Diana (1)Schreibman, Laura (1) 3 more... [+] Smith, Glenn E (1)Vasquez, Melba J.T.
+Refine Your Search Refine Your Search TopicEmotional health (7)Children (6)Learning & memory (6)Parenting (5)Autism (4) 31 more... [+] Trauma (4)Aging (3)Sexuality (3)Stress (3)Women & men (3)Disability (2)Education (2)Lesbian, gay, bisexual, transgender (2)Military (2)Suicide (2)Teens (2)Therapy (2)Workplace issues (2)Addictions (1)ADHD (1)Alzheimer's (1)Bullying (1)Hate crimes (1)Health disparities (1)HIV & AIDS (1)Kids & the media (1)Law & psychology (1)Marriage & divorce (1)Obesity (1)Personality (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Sleep (1)Socioeconomic status (1)Violence (1)Hide detailsDocument TypePress ReleaseXYear2013 (10)2012 (9)2011 (15)2010 (12)Author/ContributorAnderson, Norman B. (1)Biron, Michal (1)Faden, Vivian B. (1)Kirschner, Diana (1)Schreibman, Laura (1) 3 more... [+] Smith, Glenn E (1)Vasquez, Melba J.T.
 (1)Zeiss, Antonette M. (1)Hide details Results 1–10 of 47 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Fat Substitutes Linked to Weight GainRats on high-fat diet gained more weight after eating low-calorie potato chips made with fat substitutes.Press Release (June 2011)2.Memory Researchers Explain Latest Findings on Improving the Mind, Stopping Memory LossThe ability to remember is not just to glimpse into the past; a sharp memory can help with creativity, productivity and even the ability to imagine the future.Press Release (August 2010)3.Moms' High-Fat, Sugary Diets May Lead to Heavy Offspring With a Taste for Alcohol, Sensitivity to Drugs, Research FindsVulnerability to alcohol and drug abuse may begin in the womb and be linked to how much fatty and sugary foods a mother eats during pregnancy.Press Release (August 2013)4.Babies and Toddlers Can Suffer Mental Illness, Seldom Get TreatmentYoungest among poor and abused children face highest risk of mental illness.Press Release (February 2011)5.'Tis the Season for Nostalgia: Holiday Reminiscing Can Have Psychological BenefitsResearch finds that people who are prone to nostalgia excel at maintaining personal relationships and choose healthy social ways of coping with their troubles.Press Release (December 2011)6.Research Reveals Ways to Help Patients with Autism Improve Social SkillsAdvances in treatments for autism spectrum disorder will be the focus of several presentations at the American Psychological Association’s 121st Annual Convention.Press Release (July 2013)7.The Real ‘Mommy Brain’: New Mothers Grew Bigger Brains Within Months of Giving BirthExploratory research published by APA found that the brains of new mothers bulked up in areas linked to motivation and behavior, and that mothers who gushed the most about their babies showed the greatest growth in key parts of the mid-brain.Press Release (October 2010)9.What's So Funny?
-Chimps Have Different Response LaughterStudy shows interesting similarity between chimp and human conversational laughter.Press Release (March 2011)10.Childhood Memories of Father Have Lasting Impact on Men’s Ability to Handle StressFirst study to examine parenting quality on stressful experiences, emotions in later lifePress Release (August 2010) Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Fat Substitutes Linked to Weight GainRats on high-fat diet gained more weight after eating low-calorie potato chips made with fat substitutes.Press Release (June 2011)2.Memory Researchers Explain Latest Findings on Improving the Mind, Stopping Memory LossThe ability to remember is not just to glimpse into the past; a sharp memory can help with creativity, productivity and even the ability to imagine the future.Press Release (August 2010)3.Moms' High-Fat, Sugary Diets May Lead to Heavy Offspring With a Taste for Alcohol, Sensitivity to Drugs, Research FindsVulnerability to alcohol and drug abuse may begin in the womb and be linked to how much fatty and sugary foods a mother eats during pregnancy.Press Release (August 2013)4.Babies and Toddlers Can Suffer Mental Illness, Seldom Get TreatmentYoungest among poor and abused children face highest risk of mental illness.Press Release (February 2011)5.'Tis the Season for Nostalgia: Holiday Reminiscing Can Have Psychological BenefitsResearch finds that people who are prone to nostalgia excel at maintaining personal relationships and choose healthy social ways of coping with their troubles.Press Release (December 2011)6.Research Reveals Ways to Help Patients with Autism Improve Social SkillsAdvances in treatments for autism spectrum disorder will be the focus of several presentations at the American Psychological Association’s 121st Annual Convention.Press Release (July 2013)7.The Real ‘Mommy Brain’: New Mothers Grew Bigger Brains Within Months of Giving BirthExploratory research published by APA found that the brains of new mothers bulked up in areas linked to motivation and behavior, and that mothers who gushed the most about their babies showed the greatest growth in key parts of the mid-brain.Press Release (October 2010)8.Childhood Memories of Father Have Lasting Impact on Men’s Ability to Handle StressSons who have fond childhood memories of their fathers are more likely to be emotionally stable in the face of day-to-day stresses.Press Release (August 2010)9.What's So Funny?
+Chimps Have Different Response LaughterStudy shows interesting similarity between chimp and human conversational laughter.Press Release (March 2011)10.Bad Things Seem Even Worse If People Have to Live Through Them Again Prospect of repeating an experience can change how one remembers it, research says.Press Release (February 2011) Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 47 for "Press Release"X related to "Reducing GABA helps rats recall infant..."